Bone-rank system: Sacred bone (seonggol)

 According to Samguk Sagi, "the people of Silla divided the period from Hyeokgeose of Silla to Jindeok of Silla into Sacred Bone (Seonggol), and the king after Muyeol of Silla into True Bone (Jingol).
-The highest level of the bone rank was the "sacred bone", or seonggol (성골, 聖骨), sometimes termed "hallowed bone".
+The highest level of the bone rank was the "sacred bone", or seonggol (성골, 聖骨), sometimes termed "hallowed bone" or "holy bone".
 There is no specific record on exactly what the distinction between the Sacred Bone and the True Bone is set by, but is generally accepted that only the earliest kings were referred to as Seonggol.
-Because of this closed system of caste, when king Jinpyeong of Silla had no son whom he could pass the crown to, Queen Seondeok of Silla became the first woman to ascend the throne.
-And after that, Kim Chun-chu, also referred to as Muyeol of Silla ascended to the king as a Jingol status and since then, Jingol took over the throne for 281 years until Silla's demise.
+Because of this closed system of caste, when king Jinpyeong of Silla had no son and male heir whom he could pass the crown to, Queen Seondeok of Silla became the first woman to ascend the throne.
+Following the death of Queen Jindeok, the last of the Seonggol, she was succeeded by the Jingol-ranked Kim Chun-chu, who ascended the throne as Muyeol of Silla.
+The Jingol took over the throne for 281 years until Silla's demise.